chocolatey-community/chocolatey-packages/README.md

 chocolatey-communitypackages
 ============================

-This is the packages that are handled by the official chocolatey group.
-To get a package added here, the official chocolatey account has to have push access to the package on chocolatey.org
+These packages that are managed by the chocolatey core team.
+To get a package added here, the official [Chocolatey Account] (http://chocolatey.org/profiles/chocolatey) has to have push access to the package on chocolatey.org.